 Date of Incident: Time: Location of incident: (i.e. gym, hallway, playroom, streetcar etc.) Names of children involved (first name only): Ages of children involved: What happened?
-Describe in as much detail as possible Who witnessed the incident?
+Describe in as much detail as possible.
+What happened?
+Describe in as much detail as possible.
+Who witnessed the incident?
 If no witnesses, how did you find out about it?
-Please necessary. describe, if To your knowledge, has the child who received the mistreatment been subjected to before?
-By the same child/ren? similar mistreatment How was the incident dealt with?
+Please describe, if necessary.

+To your knowledge, has the child who received the mistreatment been subjected to similar mistreatment before?
+By the same child/ren?

+How was the incident dealt with?
 Who dealt with it?
 Please describe.

-Preliminary report completed by Staff's signature: Date: Report received by Child Care Manager/Senior Manager on:(Date and time) Manager's signature:
+Preliminary report completed by

+Staff's signature: Date:

+Report received by Child Care M anager/Senior Manager on:

+(Date and time) c c

+Manager's signature: